Ministry of Education and Research (Estonia)

 The Ministry of Education and Research (Haridus- ja Teadusministeerium) is a government ministry of Estonia, responsible for the planning and carrying out education, research, youth, and language policies, developing the national curricula and other educational standards and performing state supervision over the compliance of national curricula and other educational standards and educational institutions.
 Its head office is in Tartu and it also maintains offices in the capital, Tallinn.
-The current Minister of Education and Research is Tõnis Lukas.
+The current Minister of Education and Research is Kristina Kallas.